DBTrenches/SQLChecks/README.md

 You can also specify a value of `LocalOnly` for `DatabasesToCheck`, which will cause database-specific checks to skip any database that belongs to an availability group.

 If you do not specify a value, then every database (except for default exclusions) is checked.

+## PowerShell Core Support
+The `SqlServer` module does not currently expose `Invoke-SqlCmd` in PSCore.
+Support for `Invoke-SqlCmd` is on the roadmap, and so Core support for SQLChecks will wait on that.

+All other dependencies (Pester, OMSIngestionApi) work on Core as of 6.1).